hamlett-neil-ur/diagnostic_cognitive_model/.ipynb_checkpoints/README-checkpoint.md

 <img width="800" src="./ConceptOfOperations/170816 Curriculum Alignment from Porter.png" align="center" >

+The table below elaborates on the curriculum-alignment framework by Porter and Smithson.
+Other well-established frameworks for curriculum, instruction, and assessment (CIA) are fused in.
+The overall *Mastery* DCM framework was well-grounded in the best recommended principles in the education literature.

 |Facet|Explanation|References|
 |----|----|----|
 |Intended Curriculum|Statement of knowledge learners are intended to acquire.
 This is usually a policy statement specifying the structure of the curriculum and the content of courses, instructional units.|[[A. C. Porter, J. L Smithson, 2001]](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1058&context=cpre_researchreports)|